keshan/Website-Blocker/README.md

 - Time is counted in seconds but displayed in minutes
 - You can modify or remove website limits at any time
 - The blocking is per-domain, so it works across all pages of the monitored websites
+- The timer position resets to top-right when you reload or visit a different page
+- The timer overlay has maximum z-index to stay above all website content

 ## Technical Details